TAKEWAKE-Software/Rollin-Cube/README.md

 ## Repository information

 **This repository only contains the WebGL build of Rollin' Cube.
-You can find a PC and Linux build in the releases section.
+You can find Windows and Linux builds in the releases section.
 For legal reasons, the full source code and the assets are not publicly available!**